a-blinkov/demo-jenkins/README.md

     >    [!NOTE]
     Building the image takes around 25 minutes, so be patient ;)

-5. After the container built and run, execute following command to get the unlocking code:
+5. After the container built and run, execute following commands:

-    ```docker exec -it jenkins bash```
+    1.```docker exec -it jenkins bash``` to get the code for unlock Jenkins

     You will see the message from Jenkins with unlocking code, **copy it**.

+      2.```/etc/init.d/docker start``` to run docker inside the controller

 6. Open the Jenkins on any web-browser (```*computer_ip*:8080```)

     You will see an unlocking page.
 Paste previously copied code and proceed.